kashyab12/seek/README.md

 </p>

 ## Why
 Spotlight search is one of my favorite features in MacOS.
 As such, I couldn't find a great alternative in linux and accordingly I decided to build 'seek'.
 Currently, it supports app search and execution.
 The keybind to display seek is "ctrl+enter", and the deb+rpm builds can be found [here](https://github.com/kashyab12/seek/releases/tag/v0.1).
+To contribute or set the project up locally, please follow [this guide](https://github.com/kashyab12/seek/blob/main/CONTRIBUTING.md).

 ## Todos
 * startup is noticeably slow, the installed packages portion.
 Make it faster using worker threads?
 Also does it need recomputing on every startup?
 Save the struct info and when running reference it and use the info if it already exists.
 If it's a new app then compute and add it to the file/db?
 Revalidation needs to occur at some point though?